Traction-Rec/flowtocode/README.md

 Convert Salesforce Flows to pseudocode!
 Add the pseudocode to source control for more human-friendly diffs.

+For example turn [this flow](test/resources/test_decision.flow-meta.xml) into this pseudocode:

+    Get_Accounts
+    LOOP: Account_Loop
+      DECISION: Account_Decision
+        CASE: If Account Number starts with 1 Delete_Account
+        DEFAULT:
+          Update_Account
+    ACTION CALL: Do_Bulk_Action

+## .forceignore

+By default the tool creates a `.ftc` pseudocode file in the same directory as the target flow.

+To ensure this doesn't conflict with SF cli functionality, add the following like to the `.forceignore` file:

+    # ignore automatically-generated flow pseudocode documentation
+    **/*.ftc

+## Husky hook

+To have the tool run automatically whenever a flow is updated add this to your `.husky/pre-commit` hook.

+    flow_files=$(git diff --cached --name-only | grep '\.flow-meta\.xml$' | xargs -I {} realpath {})
+    if [ -n "$flow_files" ]; then
+        echo "Generating flow to code!"

+        # Check if the sf ftc plugin is installed
+        if ! sf plugins --core | grep -q flowtocode; then echo "sf ftc plugin is not installed.
+Installing now..." echo "y" | sf plugins install flowtocode fi

+        # Iterate over each file and run the command
+        for file in $flow_files; do
+            sf ftc generate code -f $file
+            ftc_file="${file%.flow-meta.xml}.ftc"
+            git add $ftc_file
+        done
+    fi

 ## Learn about `sf` plugins

 Salesforce CLI plugins are based on the [oclif plugin framework](<(https://oclif.io/docs/introduction.html)>).
 Read the [plugin developer guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture_sf_cli.htm) to learn about Salesforce CLI plugin development.